evotools/nf-LO/README.md

 ## Nextflow LiftOver pipeline
 *nf-LO* is a [nextflow](https://www.nextflow.io/) workflow for generating genome alignment files compatible with the UCSC [liftOver](https://genome.ucsc.edu/cgi-bin/hgLiftOver) utility for converting genomic coordinates between assemblies.
 It can automatically pull genomes directly from NCBI or iGenomes (or the user can provide fasta files) and supports four different aligners ([lastz](https://github.com/UCSantaCruzComputationalGenomicsLab/lastz), [blat](https://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/blat/), [minimap2](https://github.com/lh3/minimap2), [GSAlign](https://github.com/hsinnan75/GSAlign)).
 Together these provide solutions for both different-species (lastz and minimap2) as well as same-species alignments (blat and GSAlign), with both standard and ultra-fast algorithms from a source to a target genome.
 It comes with a series of presets, allowing alignments of genomes depending on their genomic distance (near, medium and far).

-## Read-the-docs
-For the latest documentation, see our [readthedocs](https://nf-lo.readthedocs.io/en/latest/) page.
-## Step-by-step tutorial
+## Documentation
-You can find more details on the usage of *nf-LO* in the [wiki page](https://github.com/evotools/nf-LO/wiki), including a simple step-by-step tutorial to run the analyses on your own genomes.
+You can find more details on the usage of *nf-LO* in the [readthedocs](https://nf-lo.readthedocs.io/en/latest/) or in the [wiki](https://github.com/evotools/nf-LO/wiki) pages.
+These include also a simple [step-by-step](https://nf-lo.readthedocs.io/en/latest/step.html) tutorial to run the analyses on your own genomes.

 ## Table of Contents